TIPS FOR NAVIGATING COVID-19 TRAVEL HEALTHCARE JOBS

 Hospitals around the nation are working hard to maintain appropriate staffing levels in the face of the Covid-19 crisis.

-FlexCare is doing everything it can to connect nurses and other healthcare professionals with facilities that have the most urgent needs, but there are challenges inherent with these jobs and travelers should go into a crisis assignment understanding the risks.
+At FlexCare, we're doing everything we can to connect travel nurses and other healthcare travelers with facilities that have the most urgent needs, but there are challenges inherent with these jobs and travelers should go into a crisis assignment understanding the risks.

 TIPS FOR MANAGING A COVID-19 CRISIS ASSIGNMENT